 This is where it helps to be a good people manager.
 This can sound like a vague concept that is closely related to human resources, but it’s more akin to developing a great employee experience that stems from positive company culture.

 But why exactly is people management important?
-This sounds like an obvious question with an obvious answer, but it helps to truly understand the benefits of good people management skills instead of just consolidating it into one benefit such as “optimising your business”.
+This sounds like an obvious question with an obvious answer, but it helps to truly understand the benefits of good people management skills instead of just consolidating it into one benefit such as “optimizing your business”.

 When your employees receive proper training and are able to nurture their careers, it leads to a much more positive work environment that encourages your staff to push towards their goals.
 When staff are happy, it improves your company morale which offers a plethora of other benefits such as reducing burnout, improving employee retention, and boosting job satisfaction.
 If staff are enjoying their job and are happy to come into work, then they’re more likely to work hard and go the extra mile for your company.

 Establishing a work culture that promotes good people management strategies can also make it easier for teams to communicate and understand their role in your business.
 This leads to a much more productive and efficient business because team members are more likely to collaborate and coordinate their efforts.
 Great people managers are able to encourage communication between teams that wouldn’t normally interact.
-They help to bridge the gap between different departments and teams which can be especially important during situations like a pandemic where communication is strictly online, making it difficult for teams to coordinate without a manager to mediate and organise meetings.
+They help to bridge the gap between different departments and teams which can be especially important during situations like a pandemic where communication is strictly online, making it difficult for teams to coordinate without a manager to mediate and organize meetings.

 Great people management skills make it easy to manage conflicts among staff, with clients, and also with other businesses.
 Employees who have a leadership position play an important role when it comes to resolving conflict because they’re the people that everyone else looks towards for assistance and advice.
 Mediating conflicts between team members can lead to faster conflict resolution and will also establish a more friendly work environment.
 It can also help you garner respect from your staff members and also improve relationships between team members.